iTwin/itwinjs-core/docs/bis/fundamentals/intro/federated-digital-twins.md

 ## Federated

-iModels are central to Bentley’s Digital Twins, but not all information belongs in an iModel due to its Entity-Relationship modeling and transactional model.
+iModels are central to iTwins, but not all information belongs in an iModel.
 For example, iModels are not an appropriate place to store video.
 IoT data changes too quickly, and there are already well-established IoT systems and data historians.

 There will always be existing “silos” of data which (for whatever reason) are not migrated into iModels, but which contain information that should be part of our Digital Twin.

-To achieve a cohesive Digital Twin encompassing both iModels and other services, we create adapters that “align” data to BIS—allowing us to view the existing services as [BIS Repositories](./glossary.md#Bis-Repository).
-These adapters will support a federated data access layer (in development) to allow users to query the entire Federated Digital Twin as-a-whole for analytics and insights.
+To achieve a cohesive Digital Twin encompassing both iModels and other representations, the iTwin Platform supplies services and software components that federate multiple representations into a cohesive Digital Twin.

 ## Digital Twins for Lifecycle Phases